🦫 Capybara - Minimal Setup + KnowStack

 🎯 What is Capybara?

 Capybara is a minimal VS Code extension that sets up the Capybara methodology structure for solo developers.
-It focuses on initialization only - providing the essential files and documentation for the Capybara workflow.
+It now includes a first-class, guided command to establish the project stack as ground truth before you run anything else.

 🏗️ What it Creates